sib-swiss/sparql-llm/README.md

    npm run build:demo
    cd ..
    ```

+   > You can change the UI around the chat in `chat-with-context/demo/index.html`

 4. **Start** the vector database and web server locally for development, with code from the `packages` folder mounted in the container and automatic API reload on changes to the code: